Hondarer/vscode-debug-params/README.md

 #### 3. Press F5 to debug

 When you start debugging, you can enter any arguments using an input box.
+That's all!
+Enjoy!

 #### 4. Advanced usage